hadzhimustafov/space_invaders_sdl/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./SpaceInvaders`.

+On Linux:
+1. Clone this repo.
+2. `bash play_linux.sh`

 ## How to Play
 - Use the arrow keys to move your spaceship left and right.
 - Press the spacebar to shoot missiles at the aliens.